-- Get yourself to Denver or Grand Junction (airfare or other travel expense) at the start of the field program on July 31.
-You also feed yourself and pay either hotel or camping fees during August 1 urban field work.
+- Get yourself to Denver or Grand Junction (airfare or other travel expense) at the start of the field program on July 23.
+You also feed yourself and pay either hotel or camping fees during July 23rd and 24th urban field work.

-- Outfitter guide fee: Centennial Canoe Outfitters charge $390 for the three-day river trip in 2018, including canoes, guides, meals, and group gear, including paddles and vests.
+- Outfitter guide fee: Contact Centennial Canoe Outfitters to obtain the fee they charge for their services and gear, including canoes, guides, meals, and group gear, including paddles and vests.

 - You will need a sleeping bag and tent for the river trip.
 You can rent them at your expense with the outfitter (the outfitter will send an information packet to you with a gear list and other important information).